December 17, 2024

 Whether you're a pack leader, a nutty one, or something in between, the key to success is understanding your own strengths and weaknesses, and learning to work with the strengths and weaknesses of others.
 Of course, that’s one more reason to join an escape game as an infant team looking for better cohesion, but before you do, check out our article on why you should(n't) use escape rooms as a team-building activity for your group!

-So, next time you gather your team for an escape room challenge -we recommend our room The Vault for a true personality reveal-, consider challenging yourselves to try out different roles and approaches.
+So, next time you gather your team for an escape room challenge -we recommend our room, The Vault, for a true personality reveal-, consider challenging yourselves to try out different roles and approaches.
 Who knows?
 You might just unlock a new level of success!